Hirwabrian/Mobile_dev_development/widget_presentation/README.md

 ## How to Run

 1. git clone the repository
-2. cd constrainedbox-demo
+2. cd to the app folder
-3 .Run the Flutter app on emulator,phone or browser
+3. Run the Flutter app on emulator,phone or browser